 Man's rebellion against God wrought rebellion in the animals towards Man.
 People began to have to kill animals in self–defense because various animals became fierce.
 Some may not have been fierce, but simply oblivious to orders to stay clear of buildings and crops, and therefore killed to prevent destruction of property.
 A few animals developed a taste for meat and ate other animals.
 It is sad to think of how animals became fearful of other animals because of the threat of pain and death that they presented.

 Is God really okay with us eating meat?
 Of course He is.
-Not only did He give Noah and his offspring permission to eat meat after the Flood because the Earth's vegetation was reduced so radically, and not only does the New Testament say that it is all right to eat any kind of meat if we receive it with thanksgiving to God, but Yehoshua Himself ate meat, and He even prepared fish for His disciples' breakfast after His resurrection.
+Not only did He give Noah and his offspring permission to eat meat after the Flood because the Earth's vegetation was reduced so radically, and not only does the New Testament say that it is all right to eat any kind of meat, if we receive it with thanksgiving to God, but Yeshua Himself ate meat, and He even prepared fish for His disciples' breakfast after His resurrection.
+He also multipled fish flesh and had it distributed to multitudes to eat.
 I figure that if God Himself demonstrates that it is okay to eat meat, then we don't need to debate the issue.

-Yehoshua didn't need a fishing pole and a hook, or a net, to catch the fish that He served to His disciples.
+Yeshua didn't need a fishing pole and a hook, or a net, to catch the fish that He served to His disciples.
 He just called to the fish, they swam to shore, and tossed themselves on the beach.
-They gladly obeyed the Creator, and passed on to better place where there was no more pain, hunger, weariness, sadness, animosity, or fear; just endless peace and joy and pleasures.
+They gladly obeyed the Creator, and passed on to better place where there is no more pain, hunger, weariness, sadness, strife, frustration, or fear; just endless peace and joy and pleasures.

 We need to maintain a sensible perspective and always place the welfare of people above the welfare of animals.
 If people become bitter because animals are given a higher priority than them, their bitterness can lead to rebellion against God for permitting them to be devalued and treated worse than animals.
 If rebellion against God is not repented of, it leads to eternal damnation, so we should always be careful to keep our regard for animals and our regard for humans in proper balance.
 The suffering of animals ends as soon as they die.